Semiparametric inference using fractional posteriors

 Since the above are only sufficient conditions, we next explicitly construct an example where for the same prior, the semiparametric BvM holds for the $\al_n$--posterior but fails for the standard posterior.

-{\em Semiparametric bias and possible lack of BvM.} In \cite{CR2015}, for the case of the linear functional $\psi(f)= \int a f$, Castillo and Rousseau give a specific counterexample in which the BvM theorem is ruled out because of a nonnegligeable bias appearing in the centering of the posterior distribution of $\int a f$.
+{\em Semiparametric bias and possible lack of BvM.} For the linear functional $\psi(f)= \int a f$, \citet{CR2015} give a specific counterexample in which the BvM theorem is ruled out because of a nonnegligeable bias appearing in the centering of the posterior distribution of $\int a f$.
 We now investigate the behaviour of the $\alpha_n$--posterior distribution of $\int a f$ in the same context.

-In their counterexample, \cite{CR2015} consider a random histogram prior with a {\em random} number of bins.
-Here we adapt the counterexample of \cite{CR2015} to our setting of a random histogram prior with a {\em deterministic} number of bins and derive a result regarding the $\alpha_n$--posterior.
+In their counterexample, \citet{CR2015} consider a random histogram prior with a {\em random} number of bins.
+Here we adapt the counterexample of \citet{CR2015} to our setting of a random histogram prior with a {\em deterministic} number of bins and derive a result regarding the $\alpha_n$--posterior.
 In order to be able to explicitly compute the bias term, we consider a functional with representer of the form

 for $x$ in $[0,1]$, $\gamma>0$ and $(\psi_{lk})$ the Haar wavelet basis.

 \begin{proposition} Let $f_0$ be a continuously differentiable function with derivative $f_0'>\rho>0$ bounded away from zero, and let $a$ be as in \eqref{assum::a_counterex} with $0<\gamma\leq 1/2$.
 Consider the random histogram prior \eqref{def::RHP} with $K_n=2^{p_n}$ and $p_n=\lfloor \log(n^{1/3})/\log(2)\rfloor$ and $\delta_{i,n} = n^{-b}$ for all $i$ and some $b>1/6$.
 Then: \begin{enumerate} \item The posterior distribution of $\sqrt{n}(\psi(f) - \hat{\psi}_{[K_n]} )$ converges weakly in $P_0$-probability to the $\mathcal{N}(0, V_0)$ distribution.
 Moreover the centering $\hat{\psi}_{[K_n]}$ satisfies $\hat{\psi}_{[K_n]} - \hat{\psi} = F_0(\tilde{\psi}_{[K_n]}) + o_P(\frac{1}{\sqrt{n}})$ with $|\sqrt{n}F_0(\tilde{\psi}_{[K_n]}) |\geq c > 0$ and even $|\sqrt{n}F_0(\tilde{\psi}_{[K_n]}) | \rightarrow \infty$ if $\gamma < 1/2$ .
 In particular, the posterior distribution is biased and the BvM theorem does not hold. \item Consider a sequence $\alpha_n=n^{-x}$ with $(1-2\gamma)/3<x<2/3$.
 Then the $\alpha_n$--posterior distribution of $\sqrt{n\alpha_n}(\psi(f) - \hat{\psi} ) $ converges weakly in $P_0$-probability to the $\mathcal{N}(0, V_0)$ distribution. \end{enumerate} \end{proposition}